scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

 excels at producing publication-quality plots.
 VTK leverages each toolkit's strengths in two ways.

-First, as we described earlier, convenience functions for exposing VTK data arrays as NumPy arrays are provided in the ``vtk.util.numpy_support`` and ``numpy_interface.algorithms`` modules.
+First, as described earlier, convenience functions for exposing VTK data arrays as NumPy arrays are provided in the ``vtk.util.numpy_support`` and ``numpy_interface.algorithms`` modules.
 These arrays can be passed to matplotlib plotting functions to produce publication-quality plots.

-Second, VTK itself incorporates some of matplotlib's rendering capabilities directly in some cases.
+Second, VTK itself incorporates some of matplotlib's rendering capabilities directly when possible.
 When VTK Python wrapping is enabled and matplotlib is available, VTK uses the ``matplotlib.mathtext`` module to render LaTeX math expressions to either ``vtkImageData`` objects that can be displayed as images or to